k98kurz/mycelium-network-specification/draft-spec.md

 indicate distance in the two chiralities (clockwise and anticlockwise).
 The recommended encoding is float64.

-### 4.4 Hub-and-Spoke Address Elements
+### 4.4 Spanning Tree Address Elements

-A hub-and-spoke network is controlled either by a central router or a hierarchy stemming from a central router.
-For a non-hierarchical hub-and-spoke network, the router will have 256 bits to use in address assignment.
-For hierarchical hub-and-spoke networks, there are two possible models: one with manual assignment of address blocks and one with automatic address block assignment.
+A spanning tree network is controlled either by a central router or a hierarchy stemming from a central router.
+For a non-hierarchical spanning tree network, the router will have 256 bits to use in address assignment.
+For hierarchical spanning tree networks, there are two possible models: one with manual assignment of address blocks and one with automatic address block assignment.
 For the manually operated network, each address assignment will include an address block over which the host has the authority to assign addresses or